soroosh-gb/flightez/README.md

 ----------------------------------------------------------------------------
 ############LETS DO IT#####################

+    - Application HTML
+        - the view is not flexible

     - Header
         - Add a header on top that holds all the buttons and fix the image issue
         - Fix the style for  "Logout" button (functionality is right)
         - Move "Logout" button to the right
         - a little space between buttons could be nice

-    - New Booking Form
-        - needs a background to be more redable

-    - User Show page
-        - Work on ticket style

-    -

      - Footer
         - Move "Contact us" to the center
         - Footer (contacts) can be lower.
 It is kind of in the middle now

+    - New Booking Form
+        -[X] needs a background to be more redable

+    - User Show page
+        -[X] Work on ticket style (soroosh)
+        -[X] if user have no flight tell them!